singingwolfboy/flask-dance/docs/signals.rst

     If you're using OAuth 2, the user may grant you different scopes from the ones you requested: check the ``scope`` key in the *token* dict to determine what scopes were actually granted.
-By the time this signal is sent, the *token* will already be :doc:`stored <token-storage>`, so if there is a problem with the token and you want the user to re-authenticate, you'll need to delete the token from storage.
-To do that, simply delete the :data:`~OAuth2ConsumerBlueprint.token` property from the blueprint,
-    which will call the :attr:`~OAuth2ConsumerBlueprint.token_deleter` function.
+If you don't want the *token* to be :doc:`stored <token-storage>`, simply return ``False`` from one of your signal receiver functions -- this can be useful if the user has declined to authorize your OAuth request, has granted insufficient scopes, or in some other way has given you a token that you don't want.

 .. _flash a message: http://flask.pocoo.org/docs/latest/patterns/flashing/
 .. _blinker: http://pythonhosted.org/blinker/